sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ### Warning
-- MQTT broker is in early development and this tech preview is available in the spirit of transparency.
+- MQTT capability is in early development and this tech preview is available in the spirit of transparency.
 Bugs are expected, and we look forward to feedback via email to mqttbroker@microsoft.com.
 - Before deviating from the steps in this QuickStart, be sure to review the limitations listed below for the corresponding feature to avoid any confusion.